NUTRITION WELL BEING

 Not eating after a workout is incredibly detrimental to your whole workout routine.
 Even if your goal is to lose weight, your body needs something to restore what was lost during your exercise.
+When it comes to optimizing your fitness journey, refueling after a workout is a game-changer.

 It doesn’t always have to be a full meal.
-You don’t have to bake chicken, rice, and leafy greens to pair with your protein shake after finishing for the day.
+You don’t have to bake chicken, rice, and leafy greens to pair with your protein shake after finishing the day.

 Many people work out on the go, during lunchtime, or right before heading to work (as a quick note, make sure you’re eating breakfast if that’s you).
 That’s why we’ve got a list of some great snacks that you can pack up and eat as you go.